CiscoSecurity/tr-05-serverless-securitytrails/README.md

   - Applies to the following CTIM entities:
     - `Sighting`.
   - Must be a non-negative integer.
 Defaults to `1` (if unset or incorrect).
   - If set to `0`, all available pages are returned.

+**NOTE.** If there are too many results the module may return a timeout error.

 ### CTIM Mapping Specifics

 Each SecurityTrails response generates a single CTIM `Sighting`.